igocreate/igo/docs/guide/models.md

-# Igo Model API
+# Igo.js Model API

-The Igo Model API for MySQL is the only part of Igo that is not just the integration of another module.
+The Igo.js Model API for MySQL is the only part of Igo.js that is not just the integration of another module.
 As you will notice, the syntax was very inspired by [Ruby on Rails Active Record](http://guides.rubyonrails.org/active_record_basics.html).

 ## MySQL Configuration

-This is the default MySQL configuration (`config.mysql`) defined by Igo:
+This is the default MySQL configuration (`config.mysql`) defined by Igo.js:
 ```
 config.mysql = {
   host     : process.env.MYSQL_HOST     || '127.0.0.1',